hp-e/generator-ng-seed/generators/module/templates/ng2/_readme.md

 import the module in the src/app.module.ts

 1. Open the src/app.module.ts
-2. in the top section where all the imports are enter (or copy this string):
+2. in the top section where all the imports are, enter (or copy this string):

 ```typescript
 import { <%= className %>Module } from './<%= classNameLower %>/<%= fileName %>.module';